zkhaleghian/Cyclistic_bike-share-co/2.PREPARE/README.md

 Comprehensive - the data includes all information about ride details including starting time, ending time, station name, station ID, type of membership and many more.

-Current – It is up-to-date as it includes data until end of May 2021
+Current – It is up-to-date as it includes data until 2023.
 Cited - The data is cited and is available under Data License Agreement.